Lalo-B/making-a-web-server/README.md

-im not going to lie i havent worked on code in a while i need to get back to is but i dont for some reason. this coming year i will definetly do it
+im not going to lie i havent worked on code in a while i need to get back to is but i dont for some reason. this coming year i will definetly do it second day i need to push but i want to make a mobile app using react native and maybe even look more into making a clash of clans app and get player info somehow. maybe on device data?